pbanj/Fet-1/README.md

 These are the PCBs you're looking for.

-Introducing Jangofet, Bobafet, Sintasfet, & Ailynfet.
+Introducing Jangofet, Arlafet, Bobafet, Sintasfet, & Ailynfet.

 It's an image heavy readme, so buckle up.